Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Analysis of the Fermi LAT Data

 \section{Analysis of the Fermi LAT Data}

-For the study of the GMCs presented in Table \ref{tab:1} we selected observations with Fermi LAT of the regions around the positions listed in the table integrated over three-years (MET 239557417 - MET 336832558).
-We used the standard LAT analysis software package(v9r23p1)\footnote{http://fermi.gsfc.nasa.gov/ssc}.
+For the study of the GMCs presented in Table \ref{tab:1} we selected observations with Fermi LAT of the regions around the positions listed in the table integrated for nearly five years (MET 239557417 - MET 380278333).
+We used the standard LAT analysis software package \emph{v9r31p1}\footnote{http://fermi.gsfc.nasa.gov/ssc}.
 To avoid systematic errors due to poor angular resolution and uncertainties in the effective detection area at low energies, we selected only events with energy exceeding 300~MeV.
-The region-of-interest (ROI) was selected to be a $14^ \circ \times 14^ \circ$ square centered on the position of each cloud (as determined by Dame et al. 1987).
+The region-of-interest (ROI) was selected to be a $14^ \circ \times 14^ \circ$ square centred on the position of each cloud (as determined by Dame et al. 1987).
 To reduce the effect of the Earth albedo background, we excluded from the analysis the time intervals when the Earth was in the field-of-view (specifically when the center of the field-of-view was more than $52^ \circ$ from zenith), as well as the time intervals when parts of the ROI had been observed at zenith angles $> 100^ \circ$.
 The spectral analysis was performed based on the P7v6 version of post-launch instrument response functions (IRFs).
 Both the front and back converted photons are selected.

-Since the gamma-rays produced in GMCs are already included in the galactic diffuse model provided by the Fermi collaboration\footnote{gal\_2yearp7v6\_v0.fit and iso\_p7v6source.txt, available at http://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}, it can not be used to evaluate the background.
-The galactic diffuse emission basically includes the contributions from the inverse Compton (IC) scattering off soft high-energy electrons, and $\pi^0$ decay and bremsstrahlung that take place in the H1 and H2 regions.
+Since the $\gamma$ rays produced in GMCs are already included in the galactic diffuse model provided by the Fermi collaboration\footnote{gal\_2yearp7v6\_v0.fit and iso\_p7v6source.txt, available at http://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundMo-\\-dels.html}, it cannot be used to evaluate the background.
+The galactic diffuse emission basically includes the contributions from the inverse Compton (IC) scattering off soft high energy electrons, as well as $\pi^0$ decay and bremsstrahlung that take place in the H~{\sc i} and H$_{2}$ regions.